skandalk15/MovieFlix/README.md

 # 🎬 MovieFlix – React Native Movie Explorer App

 MovieFlix is a beautifully designed mobile application built using React Native and Expo, inspired by the Netflix experience.
-It fetches and displays popular, trending, and upcoming movies in an interactive card-based layout.
+It fetches and displays **trending**, and **latest** movies in an interactive card-based layout.
 Users can tap a movie to view detailed information including its title, synopsis, release date, and IMDb rating.

 ---